Kerberos access to the filer

-This page is to help users of managed Lab Unix machines with "sec=krb5" (rather than sec=sys which uses the client supplied user info to authenticate and authorise) access to the central Lab filer.
-This uses Kerberos tickets, normally automatically obtained when logging on at the workstation console, to authenticate user NFS access to the filer (e.g. elmer).
-This is a complex system, and in most cases there are many ways to do things.
+Kerberos is a sophisticated system, and there are many ways to do things.
 This page just describes a few sample uses which we hope should be sufficient for most users.
 There is also a WiKi page with a lot more technical details for anyone wanting to dig deeper.

 If this page doesn't help you, please email sys-admin with details of what you want to do.

-When logging on to a workstation's console, the password is checked by asking the Kerberos system for a ticket granting ticket.
-If login succeeds, it stores the ticket in the local filesystem, and it can be used to access the filer for the default period (e.g. 10 hours).
+When logging into a lab-managed Linux or Windows workstation locally (on its console keyboard), the password is checked by asking the Kerberos system for a ticket granting ticket.
+If login succeeds, it stores the ticket in the local filesystem, and that can then be used to access the filer for the default period (e.g. 10 hours).
 Use klist to see what tickets are cached.

 Thus straightforward use of login in at the console, working for up to 10 hours before logging out (and shutting down the machine), should "just work".